-For many years, breast cancer survivors have been given a laundry-list of warnings to heed post breast cancer treatment.
+For many years, breast cancer survivors have been given a laundry list of warnings to heed post-breast cancer treatment.
 These encompass but are not limited to not lifting anything over 5 pounds and avoiding manicures, saunas and even gardening.
 Why you might ask?
 These types of activities were thought to lead to lymphedema, causing swelling and hardening of the arm.

 How does lymphedema develop from breast cancer?
 Usually, the removal of lymph nodes, which is done during surgery to check and see if the cancer has spread, can cause scarring which then causes fluid to accumulate, thus overloading the lymphatic system.

 In most recent years, breast cancer surgeries are removing fewer lymph nodes, usually only the ones closest to the tumor itself (called sentinel node biopsy).
-This has helped decrease the chance of developing lymphedema, although it should be noted, it is still possible.
+This has helped decrease the chance of developing lymphedema, although it should be noted, that it is still possible.

 Over the last decade, many of the “old wives’ tales’ that were associated with breast cancer-related lymphedema have shown to actually not increase the risk of developing lymphedema after all.

 A 2016 study1 investigated many of the previously known warnings and found that little data exists to support these warnings.